exploratory-io/book/viz/column-configuration-dialog.md

 You can set the column display name that you want to use.

+## Header Font Style

+You can set font styles that you want to use for headers.

 ## Font Style

-You can set a font style that you want to use for text in cells.
+You can set font styles that you want to use for text in cells.

-## Column Width (px)

-You can set a column width.
-The unit is pixel.

 ## Function